MTLKS/42hackathon2023/README.md

 During the duration of command execution, they will likely also include an ephemeral message to update you their status.

 **EPHEMERAL** command on the other hand, is a command designed only for administrator.
 They serves purposes like exporting the result of rush evaluations and confirming the details during rush evaluation.
-Their response is temporary, only last for the current session (cleared on application closed/webpage reload), and private to the person invoked the command.
+Their response is temporary, and only last for the current session (cleared on application closed/webpage reload), and private to the person invoked the command.

 After the invocation of any command, a response is expected from the bot.